What is a Secured Credit Card in Canada?

 After that person has been discharged from bankruptcy, he or she is often a good credit risk, since that person has no debt.

 Regardless, a discharged bankrupt who has received their bankruptcy discharge in the recent past often has a difficult time getting a new credit card.

-Secured Canadian Credit Cards Canada:
+Secured Canadian Credit Cards:

-The card looks like a credit card, and acts like a credit card but will have a limit depending on the amount of money that secures the card.
+The card looks like a credit card, and acts like a credit card but will have a credit limit depending on the amount of money you put into your security deposit.

 You can start rebuilding your credit rating and improve your credit score if you use a credit card that is secured.